MarkBind/markbind/docs/devGuide/settingUp.md

 ### Common setup questions

-1. Does Markbind work with all operating systems?
+1. Does MarkBind work with all operating systems?

    Yes!
 We support all operating systems.
 However, windows 11 users might have to run `npm install` after the `npm run setup` as some packages may have incompatible versions.